justKrow/Pollution_Processing/report.md

 **Optimization for Performance:**

 One of the key considerations for extending the chart component is optimizing its performance, particularly in terms of loading time and data retrieval.
 Currently, the component may read data on every refresh, leading to unnecessary delays and potentially impacting the user experience.
-By implementing caching mechanisms, optimizing data retrieval processes, and leveraging techniques such as lazy loading, we can minimize loading times and improve responsiveness, ultimately enhancing the overall user satisfaction.
+By implementing caching mechanisms, we can minimize loading times and improve responsiveness, ultimately enhancing the overall user satisfaction.

 **Integration with External Data Sources:**